efabless/openlane2/docs/source/reference/architecture.md

 named [`Classic`](./flow_config_vars.md#classic), which is based off of the original, Tcl-based version of OpenLane.

-## The Configuration Builder
+## Configuration
+### Objects
+Configuration objects are a thoroughly-validated dictionary of values assigned to various configuration variables throughout a flow.

+A flow's configuration variables in an aggregate of all its incorporate steps.

+The configuration object supports Python's basic scalars (except for `float`), `Decimal`, `List` and `Dict`, the latter two infinitely nestable.
+Steps are given this configuration object as an input.

+### Builder
 The configuration builder takes a `Flow` and a raw configuration object as an input, which can be any of:

 * A Python dictionary
 * A path to an existent JSON configuration file
 * A path to an existent Tcl configuration file (deprecated)